Free Webinar

 If your organization relies on end-use/end-user certificates (EUCs), exports through distributors or channel partners, or screens against the BIS lists using manual or incomplete tools, this rule could expose you to unexpected licensing obligations—or even violations.

-Join international trade attorney Lindsay Bernsen Wardlaw of Gibson, Dunn & Crutcher for a free, one-hour webinar breaking down the rule, its practical implications and the immediate steps exporters should take to stay compliant.
-With real-world examples and time for Q&A, this session will help you understand the new restrictions and avoid costly surprises.
+Joining us for this free, one-hour session is Lindsay Bernsen Wardlaw, the founder of Wardlaw Trade Law, a boutique U.S. trade law practice in the Washington, D.C. area focused on providing practical export controls, sanctions, antiboycott and customs compliance advice to multinational companies.
+Lindsay will explain the rule, its practical implications and the immediate steps exporters should take to stay compliant.
+With real-world examples, this session will help you understand the new restrictions and avoid costly surprises.

 What You’ll Learn